arunqa/factory/README.md

 - Use [Ajv JSON schema validator](https://ajv.js.org/) to validate models since need to be type-safe but fully extensible across resources.
+- Decide how much alignment or separation there should be between frontmatter and models.
+Should frontmatter and models be the same or is there room for both?
+For example, frontmatter might be schema-free but models are type-safe?

 ### Redirects